PellelNitram/OnlineHTR/README.md

 - [ ] Implement Bezier curve fitting algorithm.
 - [ ] Publish trained model on [Hugging Face](https://huggingface.co/) for easy access.

+## Contributing

+I would love you to contribute!
+Let's make it a great project that people can benefit from :-).

 <div align="center">

 # Lightning-Hydra-Template